Skip to main content

 • MITRE Recommended Security Controls for Voter Registration This report is directed at technical members of state and local governments that maintain such systems.
 It recommends actionable security controls that can be applied to protect these systems.

-• EAC Checklist for securing voter registration data This list is intended to provide election officials information on best practices to protect their voter registration data.
+• EAC Checklist for securing voter registration data This list is intended to provide election officials with information on best practices to protect their voter registration data.
 State and local election officials have already implemented many of these items.
 Election officials may use it to provide assurance to members of the public who may question the security measures that have been implemented in their State.

 • US CERT Security Tip (ST 16-001) Securing Voter Registration Data Technical guidance from US CERT on securing voter registration systems.
 Any database containing personal information should be protected with strategic layers of physical and technological security.
 Election officials may use this list as a baseline to assess the current security protocol surrounding the voter registration database as well as a reference to guide the public on what has already been implemented to protect their voter registration data and the integrity of their vote.